cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 - The design will be of a clean and corporate style

-The site will cater for free identified primary users
+Three specific users have been idenytified

 * Administrator

 * Registered user
 * Anonymous user

 >Summary